Skip advert

 In the electric model, the weight of the drive battery boosts the car’s ride, helping it to smooth out bumps even more so than in the combustion-engined cars.
 Add in a responsive throttle, and it feels quite eager at urban speeds.

 The Mokka Electric is much quieter than the petrol versions, too, and it’s extremely smooth when accelerating off the line.
 It doesn’t feel as rapid as some electric cars, but it’ll keep up with traffic well enough.
-You’ll need to engage Sport mode to exploit all its performance potential, because power is pegged in Normal and Eco driving modes in a bid to preserve electric range.
+You’ll also need to engage Sport mode to exploit all its performance potential, because power is pegged in Normal and Eco driving modes in a bid to preserve electric range.
+The GSE, on the other hand, feels a lot more eager to get going, albeit at the cost of battery range.

-All cars are compact in size, so they’re easy to manoeuvre, although it’s only the top-spec Ultimate trim that comes with front and rear parking sensors - the rest of the range has to make do with rear sensors only.
+All Mokkas are compact in size, so they’re easy to manoeuvre, although it’s only the GS models and above that come with front and rear parking sensors.
+The Griffin has to make do with rear sensors only.

 Skip advert